yankovva/MyFirstProject/README.md

-# MyFirstProject
+# Product Shop
-This is one of the first projects that I have ever worked on!
+This is a project that I worked on while being in the SoftUni training program.
+It is a product shop.
-Happy to see you!